fbpx

 Packing List for Nursing Moms

 1. Nursing Bras.
 My favorite nursing bra right now is the award-winning Bravado!
-Designs Women’s Body Silk Seamless Yoga Nursing Bra, which is a Medela company (that makes breast pumps and breastfeeding aids.)
-The fabric feels so nice and the padding is the perfect thickness for a smooth look under shirts.
-Plus, there’s the option to also do a criss-cross back, which makes it versatile for travel.
-I was also able to wear it during pregnancy because it’s so adjustable.
+Designs Women’s Body Silk Seamless Yoga Nursing Bra, a Medela company (that makes breast pumps and breastfeeding aids.)
+The fabric feels so nice, and the padding is the perfect thickness for a smooth look under the shirt.
+Plus, there’s the option also to do a criss-cross back, which makes it versatile for travel.
+I could also wear it during pregnancy because it’s so adjustable.

 2. Nursing T-Shirts.
-I usually aim for light-weight shirts so I can layer them under a cardigan.
+I usually aim for lightweight shirts so I can layer them under a cardigan.
 Bun Maternity makes a Bun Maternity Women’s Softie Nursing Tee Shirt that is perfect for travel packing because it hardly takes up any space in a suitcase.
-It’s nice because it isn’t too low cut, but just the right amount.
-They have a bunch of different colors, so it’d be easy to stock up on a few to bring.
+It’s nice because it isn’t too low-cut, but just the right amount.
+They have many different colors, so it’d be easy to stock up on a few to bring.

 3. Breast Pump.
 I tend to bring one and then rarely use it when traveling, but I like knowing it’s there.
 This is especially important if you plan on traveling without your baby but still need to pump or you are planning on leaving your baby with someone at some point and want to make sure he/she has fresh breast milk.
 Bring the pump that you are most familiar with.
 I use a Medela Pump in Style.
-Now isn’t the time to test out your manual pump, unless you are very comfortable with it.
-And make sure you are packing extra pump parts, in case you aren’t able to wash them properly, and freezer bags and/or bottles.
+Now isn’t the time to test your manual pump unless you are very comfortable with it.
+Make sure you are packing extra pump parts, in case you aren’t able to wash them properly, as well as freezer bags and/or bottles.

 4. Nipple Ointment.
 I always make sure I travel with at least one container of nipple ointment in my checked bag and another in my diaper bag.
 I have a fear of running out!
 There’s usually one in my breastfeeding pillow cover.
-I often have a few different brands with me because they work just a bit differently.
-I also recently started wearing Silverette The Original Silver Nursing Cups instead of ointment, which has helped a lot!
+I often have a few different brands with me because they work differently.
+I also recently started wearing Silverette The Original Silver Nursing Cups instead of ointment, which has greatly helped!

 5. Nursing Pads.
-I can’t tell you how many shirts I ruined with my oldest when I was breastfeeding him.
+I can’t tell you how many shirts I ruined with my oldest while breastfeeding him.
 When traveling, I tend to pack as few shirts as I need.
-By wearing nursing pads, I extend the life of the shirt to a normal use.
-Otherwise, I’d need to change my shirt several times a day just for milk stains.
-I like to leave tee shirt changes for spit up and blow outs!
+I extend the shirt’s life to normal use by wearing nursing pads.
+Otherwise, I’d need to change my shirt several times daily just for milk stains.
+I like to leave tee shirt changes for spit-up and blowouts!
 I prefer to pack disposable ones because I hate that sour milk smell and rarely have a chance to wash reusable ones.

 7. Baby Carrier.
-With a bit of practice, nursing in a baby carrier can be an easy way to nurse on the go.
-I’ve been able to nurse in my Happy Wrap Organic Baby Carrier as my son is really little.
+With some practice, nursing in a baby carrier can be an easy way to nurse on the go.
+I’ve been able to nurse in my Happy Wrap Organic Baby Carrier since my son was little.
 As he gets older, I will nurse in my Baby Tula.

 8. Breastfeeding Pillow.
 If your baby is really little, make sure to bring a breastfeeding pillow.
 I’ve had great luck with My Brest Friend Organic Breastfeeding Pillow.
-It’s great especially for hotel rooms so I don’t have to use their pillows and try to figure something out.
+It’s great, especially for hotel rooms, so I don’t have to use their pillows and try to figure something out.
 I like how firm it is and that it clips around my waist for added security and support.
 There are a few options for covers, but not a large assortment.
-Mine has a pocket where I can stash a water bottle or snacks along with nipple ointment.
+Mine has a pocket where I can stash a water bottle or snacks and nipple ointment.

 I hope this list helps get you started when packing for your first trip as a nursing Mom.
 The more trips you take, the more refined your list will be.
 You will also figure out your own must-have products.
 Please comment below with any items I may have missed!